 • Legumes (black beans, lentils, chickpeas)

-These provide sustained energy without the blood sugar rollercoaster that refined carbs cause.
+These provide sustained energy without the crashes that refined carbs can cause.

 Foods to Limit (Not Eliminate)